day8/re-frame/docs/on-dynamics.md

 > **There's almost no more important point to make about re-frame than this one**

-I would like re-frame to deliver an excellent developer experience.
-And, I believe that nothing contributes to this goal more than it having "a simple dynamic model".
+The primary design goal for re-frame is that it delivers an excellent developer experience.
+I believe that nothing contributes to this goal more than it having "a simple dynamic model".
 Almost nothing makes a programmer's job easier than a simple dynamic model.
 Almost nothing reduces bugs more than a simple dynamic model.

-Okay, smartypants, how?
+## On Dynamics

+When scientists or engineers study "Dynamics" they look at how a system develops or changes over time/space, and at the causes of those changes.
+Think of Hydrodynamics, Thermodynamics and Social Dynamics.

+A Web App is a "sequential process", and over time a sequential process will shift from one `State` to another, and consequently, often from one behaviour to another.
+The system "Dynamics" involve interactions between `Computation` and `State`, across time.

+`State` is effectively congealed time -  history materialised - and it is accreted by rounds of `Computation`.
+Although it is Computation which creates the state, this Computation is itself controlled by the State because, for example, predicates on State determine which branches of Computation are executed.
+So, there's a feedback loop between these two.

+For a programmer, even just a few steps into any mental stimulation, there can be a lot to juggle, and we could be near the limits of our cognitive budget.
+Which leads to Dijkstra's lament.

+Certain kinds of interactions between time, `State` & `Computation` reduce dynamic complexity, making mental simulations easier, while others do the opposite and make it virtually impossible.
+And, any systems on the "impossible" end of that continuum, will breed nasty bugs and be scary to maintain.

+As programmers, we often talk about static concerns like DRY, line count, and "cohesion vs coupling".
+And while, yes, they are all useful, perhaps we should pay more attention to the qualities which make runtimes easier or harder to simulate in our heads.

 ## re-frame Time

-When scientists or engineers study "Dynamics", they look at how a system develops or changes over time/space, and at the causes of those changes.

-With our apps, looking at "dynamics" means understanding the interactions occurring between computation and state, over time.

-State is effectively congealed time (history).
-It is accreted from computation, but equally, predicates on state feedback to control computational itself, including for example, what branching and looping occurs.

-re-frame apps "move forward", through computational/state space, one event after another.
+re-frame apps "move forward", through this computational/state space, one event after another.
+Time is discrete.

-Each event is entirely processed from beginning to end before the next event on the queue is processed. re-frame doesn't support the idea that a process can be "suspended" and then, later, restarted.
+Each event is entirely processed from beginning to end before the next event on the queue is processed. re-frame does not support the idea that an event can be "suspended" and then, later, restarted.
+It is only ever doing one thing at a time.

+And, when one of these events changes application state, it does so transactionally (instantly), in one fell swoop, not incrementally.

 So, at the highest level, re-frame delivers dynamics in discrete units, which can be understood and analysed independently.
-And, when one of these events changes application state, it does so transactionally (instantly), in one fell swoop, not incrementally.
+This serves to simplify the dynamics.

 But, how about one level down, **_within_** the processing of a single event?
 What about those dynamics?